google/ExoPlayer/guide.md

 This guide describes the ExoPlayer library and its use.
 It refers to code in the demo app throughout in order provide concrete examples.
 The guide touches on the pros and cons of using ExoPlayer.
-It shows how to use ExoPlayer to play DASH, SmoothStreaming and HLS adaptive streams, as well as formats such as MP3, M4A, MP4, WebM, MPEG-TS and AAC.
+It shows how to use ExoPlayer to play DASH, SmoothStreaming and HLS adaptive streams, as well as formats such as FMP4, MP4, M4A, MKV, WebM, MP3, AAC, MPEG-TS, MPEG-PS, OGG, FLV and WAV.
 It also discusses ExoPlayer events, messages, customization and DRM support.

 ## Pros and cons ##

 ExoPlayer has a number of advantages over Android's built in MediaPlayer:

-* Support for Dynamic Adaptive Streaming over HTTP (DASH) and SmoothStreaming, neither of which are are supported by MediaPlayer (it also supports HTTP Live Streaming (HLS), MP4, MP3, WebM, M4A, MPEG-TS and AAC).
+* Support for Dynamic Adaptive Streaming over HTTP (DASH) and SmoothStreaming, neither of which are are supported by MediaPlayer (it also supports HTTP Live Streaming (HLS), FMP4, MP4, M4A, MKV, WebM, MP3, AAC, MPEG-TS, MPEG-PS, OGG, FLV and WAV).
 * Support for advanced HLS features, such as correct handling of `#EXT-X-DISCONTINUITY` tags.
 * The ability to customize and extend the player to suit your use case.
 ExoPlayer is designed specifically with this in mind, and allows many components to be replaced with custom